 Problems posed by bacteriological contamination of drinking water supply continues to be the most important health related concern in Cambodia's water supply sector.
 Feldman (2001) emphasizes that the human health threat from bacteriologically unsafe drinking water is by far the most important water quality issue in Cambodia at the present time and urges that national attention should continue to focus on this well-documented public health threat.
-Recognizing this threat, during HSSP2 implementation both the WHO and UNICEF had recommended that attention also be given to ensuring microbial water quality of drinking water supplied to HCF.
-To this end, recommendations contained in this Environmental Management Framework are adopted from HSSP2 EMP and are intended to ensure the overall quality of drinking water utilized by hospitals and health centers.
+Recognizing this threat, both the WHO and UNICEF have recommended that attention also be given to ensuring microbial water quality of drinking water supplied to HCF under the HSSP2.
+To this end, recommendations contained in the Environmental Management Plan are intended to ensure the overall quality of drinking water utilized by hospitals and health centers.